MadhawaJayagoda/GraphQL-Library_system/README.md

 # GraphQL - Simple Application for Library Management System
-This is a simple project done for a Library Management System.
+This is a simple project done by me for a Library Management System.
 The project includes features such as:
  * ✅ Listing Books
  * ✅ Adding a Book
  * ✅ View details of a Book